How to Build LinkedIn Prospecting Lists for Your AI Agency (The Right Way)

 Establish a weekly list maintenance routine: review your saved Sales Navigator searches for new people who match your criteria, remove from your list people who have left your target companies or changed roles, add notes about outreach attempts and responses, and flag contacts who have engaged with your LinkedIn content for priority follow-up.

 Set a quarterly ICP review: are the clients you are converting still matching the ICP you defined originally?
 If your best recent clients are coming from a slightly different profile than your original ICP, update your filters to reflect the actual pattern.
 Your ICP should evolve as you learn what actually converts, not remain fixed at what you thought would convert when you started.
+This iterative refinement is what separates agencies with world-class outreach performance from those that plateau at average results.

 Join 215+ AI Agency Owners

-Get free access to our LinkedIn automation tool, AI content templates, and a community of builders landing clients in days.
+Get free access to our all-in-one outreach platform, AI content templates, and a community of builders landing clients in days.